What is an Agile Group?

 - Information technology-enabled services

-Agile groups function on the basis of following aspects of business development:
+Agile groups function on the basis of the following aspects of business development:

 - The mindset or bend of the Individuals in the agile group is inclined towards growth and flexibility.

-- It focusses on improving the quality of the delivery process.
+- It focuses on improving the quality of the delivery process.

 - Adaptability and adjustment are encouraged in the agile group as the team members have proficient communication skills.